 The extent to which specified users can use a product to achieve specific goals with effectiveness, efficiency, and satisfaction in a specified context of use–ISO 9241-11 Guidance on Usability.
 For example, an eCommerce website should let you purchase items easily.

 Learnability: A measure of how quickly a user can learn to use the system.

 Effectiveness: A measure of how well the design enables its users to do what they want to do on the website with no issues.

 For example, browsing and purchasing books, making a phone call, uploading and sharing images, etc.

-Efficiency: It is a measure of how much time and effort it takes to complete the task using the design.
-For example, Amazon 1 click payment, Single Sign on etc.
+Efficiency: A measure of how much time and effort it takes to complete the task.

-Satisfaction: It is a qualitative measure of how the design appeals to the users in terms of ease of use and overall appeal that users would return back to the design again.
+Satisfaction: A qualitative measure of how the design appeals to the users in terms of ease of use and overall appeal that ensures that users would come back again.